 The Board of Grand Trustees has budgeted amounts to conduct an annual meeting in addition to their Grand Chapter/Grand Council sessions.
 This meeting is budgeted with the anticipation that it will be held at the Headquarters or another central economical location.
 Individual trustees may receive travel reimbursement for specific committee assignments or specialized consulting in the areas of housing, development, mortgage, financing, and related matters.
 The Chairman of the Grand Trustees will review and monitor expenditures of his Board and maintain overall expenditures within budget allocations.

-Grand Praetors are allowed reimbursement for activities as specified in their duties of office and within their respective provinces.
-Grand Praetors may be reimbursed for one visit per year to each chapter in his province, unless the Executive Committee specifically requests additional visits.
+Grand Praetors are allowed reimbursement for activities as specified in the duties of their office and within their respective provinces.
+Grand Praetors may be reimbursed for one visit per year to each chapter in his province unless the Executive Committee specifically requests additional visits.
 Grand Praetors are encouraged to communicate frequently with their chapter officers and advisors, house corporation officers, alumni officers, and others who serve in support roles to the chapters of the province to supplement actual chapter visits.
 Expenditures outside the province must be authorized at least 21 days in advance by the Grand Quaestor.
-Allowable expenses for the Grand Praetors are travel and lodging and all expense guidelines for these costs should be followed.
+Allowable expenses for the Grand Praetors are travel and lodging and all-expense guidelines for these costs should be followed.

 Assistant Grand Praetors are not elected Grand Officers and their expenses are generally not reimbursable, however subject to approval by the Grand Praetor and subject to the guidelines of this document, an Assistant Grand Praetor appointed pursuant to ECR 4.17-2 may receive reimbursement.
 If the Assistant Grand Praetor is acting on behalf of the Grand Praetor as stated in ECR 4.17-3, he is entitled to the same reimbursement the Grand Praetor would have received.
 In no event should the Assistant Grand Praetor and the Grand Praetor both receive reimbursement for the same event or for visits to the same chapter without prior authorization from the Grand Quaestor.
 The Dean of the Praetorial College will review and monitor the expenses of the Praetorial College and maintain the overall expenditures within budget allocations.